Total1 hr + 35 min

 14.1 oz (400 g)

 - Once melted, remove the bowl from the stove, and be careful as the bowl will be hot.
 Gently pour the melted chocolate onto the same parchment-lined baking tray used before.
-Use the back of your rubber spatula to spread the chocolate out into a thin layer, about ½ cm thick.
+Use the back of a rubber spatula to spread the chocolate out into a thin layer, about ½ cm thick.

 - The chocolate can now be decorated!
 Drizzle the peanut butter over the chocolate, and then sprinkle over top the banana chips, hazelnuts, cookie crumbles, salt, and caramel shards.
 Using the back of a spoon, gently press the pieces into the chocolate to secure them.